cn0047/stash/ed/conference/UKConference2014.md

 -

 Eli White - Web Security And You
-Erika Heidi - Vagrant Provisioners In A Nutshell
 Gary Hockin - Maximising Performance With Zend Framework Ian Barber/Mandy Waite - Building Scalable PHP Apps With Google App Engine Jeremy Quinton - Gathering Metrics With StatsD And Graphite